 Click here for more information on this amazing art!

-We hope you found some inspiration for these amazing City of Culture 2021 events, it’s safe to say there’s plenty of free ones which is a total bonus.
-Coventry is a city filled with talent, art, and a rich history – so why wouldn’t you want to study in this incredible place?
+We hope you found some inspiration for these amazing City of Culture 2021 events, it’s safe to say there are plenty of free ones which is a total bonus.
+Coventry is a city filled with talent, art, and rich history – so why wouldn’t you want to study in this incredible place?
 Students, are you after some top tips on how to overcome presentation nerves?
 Check out our blog here for all the best top tips!